In this Section

 The Laboratory of Behavioral and Genomic Neuroscience specializes in using animal models to determine how exposure to stress and drugs of abuse affect an individual’s capacity for high-level cognitive and so-called executive functions.
 Executive functions include the ability to inhibit inappropriate behaviors such as aggression and excessive fear, and the capacity for controlling and avoiding potentially self-destructive activities which capacity is often compromised in drug and alcohol addiction.

-Laboratory of Epidemiology and Biometry
+Laboratory of Cardiovascular Physiology and Tissue Injury

 Laboratory for Integrative Neuroscience

 The goal of the Laboratory of Integrative Neuroscience is to understand the genetic, molecular, and neurological determinants of the cognitive and behavioral bases of alcoholism.
 In particular, the Laboratory studies the genetic and molecular mechanisms that influence neural circuit morphology, circuit plasticity, and a range of alcoholism-related behaviors.
 The Section on Synaptic Pharmacology focuses on gene transcription, protein expression and cellular imaging.
 The Section on Neuronal Structure examines the relationship between neuronal morphology, neurophysiology and behavior.
 And the Section on In Vivo Neural Function examines the relationship between neural circuitry and task learning in transgenic mice.

 Laboratory of Liver Diseases

 The goal of the Laboratory of Liver Diseases is to elucidate the molecular pathways that underwrite the propagation of alcoholic and non-alcoholic fatty liver diseases, and to identify therapeutic targets that can be used to reverse the course of these diseases.
 The Laboratory is especially interested in role of inflammation in liver disease, as well as the mechanisms that protect the liver from chronic alcohol exposure.